 1.Location, Location, Location – part 1

 listening.
 The bottom line is you want to be seen and heard.
 Take a moment to listen to your surroundings and put yourself in the position of the viewer.
-If you have a trucks roaring past or you are standing under the announcement system at a trade show (both real examples by the way) then move.
-It isn't going to magically be okay, and you can't fix it later.
+If you have a trucks roaring past or something noisy in the background then move.
+It isn’t going to magically be okay, and you can’t fix it later.

 2. Location, Location, Location – part 2